Skip to main content

 Design for recycling

-A product’s environmental impact is greatly influenced by its design.
-Designing for recyclability means that less waste will be sent to landfill or incineration.
-Instead, the materials can be re-used when manufacturing new products.
-In this way, recycling reduces the need for extracting virgin raw materials.
+A product's environmental impact is greatly influenced by its design.
+Designing for recyclability means that materials can be easily and effectively recycled at the end of a product's life.
+As a result, less waste is sent to landfill or incineration.
+Instead, the materials can be reused or recycled in the manufacture of new products.
+In this way, recycling reduces the need to extract virgin raw materials.

-This also leads to a reduced impact on land use and biodiversity as well as water and air pollution, including greenhouse gas emissions.
+This also leads to reduced impacts on land use and biodiversity, as well as on water and air pollution, including greenhouse gas emissions.
 For products with a short lifespan, such as single-use packaging, it is especially important that the resources used are not wasted.
+For materials such as metals and glass, which require significant resources to produce from virgin raw materials, it is valuable to ensure that they are easily recyclable.

 How does the Nordic Swan Ecolabel contribute?

-Nordic Ecolabelling promotes design for recyclability by setting requirements both for the product and for the packaging of the products.
+The Nordic Swan Ecolabel promotes design for recycling by setting requirements for both products and their packaging.
 In order to facilitate recycling, the focus is on:

 • Design for disassembly of materials.

-• Promotion of single-material products, components and packaging.
+• Promotion of mono-material products, components, and packaging.

-• Exclusion of materials that are not recyclable in Nordic recycling systems, such as biodegradable plastic.
+• Exclusion of materials that are not recyclable in Nordic recycling systems, such as biodegradable plastics.

 Environmental background

-For example, recyclability can be promoted by using transparent plastic, which has a wider range of recycling options than black or strongly coloured plastic.
+For example, recyclability can be promoted through the use of transparent plastic, which offers a wider range of recycling options than black or strongly coloured plastics.
 Dark plastics can also be more difficult to detect during the sorting process.
+Labels on plastic packaging can interfere with recycling in a similar way, especially when a label is made from a different material than the packaging and covers a large proportion of its surface.

 Labels on plastic packaging can interfere with the recycling process in a similar way, especially if a label is made from a different material than the packaging, covers a large amount of its surface and is not easily washed away.

-The quality of recycled materials can be negatively affected if the wrong types of materials end up in the recycling streams.
-For instance, biodegradable plastic is not possible to recycle in the Nordic waste systems.
-Products and packaging that consist of combined, non-separable materials may also hinder the waste sorting or contaminate the recycled material.
+The quality of recycled materials can be negatively affected if inappropriate types of materials enter recycling streams.
+For instance, biodegradable plastics cannot be recycled in Nordic waste systems and may disrupt the recycling process.
+Products and packaging consisting of combined, non-separable materials may also hinder waste sorting or contaminate recycled materials.